gatewaycash/gateway/modules/docs/docs/api.html.md

 # Gateway Platforms

-Gateway Platforms are an innovative way for website operators, service providers and developers to take commissions from Bitcoin Cash payments while continuing to take full advantage of its property of decentralization.
+Gateway Platforms are an innovative way for website operators, service providers and developers to take commissions from Bitcoin Cash payments.
+This section describes how to create, manage and deploy Platforms.

 ## Overview

-In this context, a platform refers to s website where users interact with each other, each other's content or buy things, in the same way that Facebook or eBay are platforms for interaction and selling respectively.
+In this context, a platform refers to s website where users interact with each other, with each other's content or where they can buy things.
+Each project you work on shouldn't generally require more than one platform, but you can set commission rules so that certain things apply in certain cases but not others.

 On Gateway, each platform has a merchant account designated as its owner.
 The owner can set commission rules for the platform and take a percentage of the